client-engineering-devops/ocp/README.md

 `source <(oc completion bash)`

 `oc login -u developer https://api.crc.testing:6443`
 ```
 Logged into "https://api.crc.testing:6443" as "developer" using existing credentials.

-You have one project on this server: "p1"

-Using project "p1".
+You don't have any projects.
+You can try to create a new project, by running

+    oc new-project <projectname>
 ```
+### Create a new project for yourself.
+`oc new-project -h | less`

-`oc new-project myfirstapp`
+`oc new-project jonwalk-project01 --description='jonwalk first project'`
 ```
-Now using project "myfirstapp" on server "https://api.crc.testing:6443".
+Now using project "jonwalk-project01" on server "https://api.crc.testing:6443".

 You can add applications to this project with the 'new-app' command.
 For example, try: